The average salary for a Public Policy Analyst is $58,466.

 Tell us about your job and pay factors like skills and education Find your market worth with a report tailored to you Negotiate your pay with confidence

 Public policy analysts are responsible for analyzing and proposing public policy changes to save resources for the benefit of the population, as well as researching public policies and their implementation in locations with similar cultural, political, and economic conditions.
 Strong communication skills are important in this position to explain policies and invite citizens and political members to debates, and they also help collect data from law enforcement and receive feedback from the public…Read more

 Public Policy Analyst Tasks

-Prepare presentations, documents, and reports for a variety of audiences on current and proposed policies.
+- Prepare presentations, documents, and reports for a variety of audiences on current and proposed policies.

 - Identify and engage key individuals and organizations for relationship development and outreach.